 6. Adverse Action Procedures

 If the employer is considering an adverse employment decision based on the report, he notifies the applicant or employee and provides a copy of the background report, including his Summary of Rights under the FCRA.
-This is sometimes called the preliminary adverse action or first notice.
+This is sometimes called the preliminary adverse action, pre-adverse action or first notice.
 The applicant or employee is then given reasonable time to dispute the report.
 If warranted, a re-investigation may be conducted and an updated report submitted for the employer’s review.
 If the employer’s final decision is adverse, the applicant or employee is notified in writing.
 This is called the final adverse action or second or final notice.

 VeriFirst Background Screening, LLC makes no EXPRESS NOR IMPLIED warranty that this BLOG is appropriate for your particular needs.
 PLEASE SEEK THE ADVICE OF LEGAL COUNSEL REGARDING YOUR DUTIES AND OBLIGATIONS UNDER THE FAIR CREDIT REPORTING ACT AND OTHER FEDERAL AND/OR STATE LAWS.